$\rho$-GNF: A Copula-based Sensitivity Analysis to Unobserved Confounding Using Normalizing Flows: Introduction

-\looseness=-1 The current sensitivity analysis literature can be roughly categorized into two streams: (i) identify the \emph{`bounds'} of the causal effect as functions of some sensitivity parameters~\cite{manski1990sensitivitybounds, imbens2003sensitivity, vanderweele2011bias, sjolander2020note, sjolander2021novel, pena2022simple, ding2016sensitivity, robins1989analysis}; and (ii) identify how large the influence of the unobserved confounders needs to be to \emph{`explain-away'} the causal effect~\cite{sjolander2022values, vanderweele2017sensitivity, veitch2020sense}.
-While some bounds methods provide assumption-free (hereon referred as AF) bounds of the causal effect for binary treatment and outcome~\cite{robins1989analysis, manski1990sensitivitybounds, ding2016sensitivity}, other methods provide bounds as functions of sensitivity parameters to be tuned by a domain expert~\cite{sjolander2020note, sjolander2021novel, pena2022simple}.
-The term \textit{assumption free} means that the domain expert does not have to do any distributional assumption about how the confounder affects the treatment and outcome.
-In contrast to the \emph{`bounds'} stream, there are methods that fall under the other \emph{`explain-away'} stream where the E-value~\cite{vanderweele2017sensitivity} (hereon referred as VW~\cite{vanderweele2017sensitivity} for VanderWeele) is proposed as the minimum strength of the unmeasured confounder that is needed, conditional on the measured confounders, to fully explain-away a specific treatment-outcome causal association ~\cite{vanderweele2017sensitivity, sjolander2022values, veitch2020sense}.
-Similar to the E-value, the recently developed \emph{`Austen plots'}~\cite{veitch2020sense} identify the influence of the confounding needed to explain-away a specific amount of bias in the causal effect estimate.
-Other studies combine both bounds and explain-away methods~\cite{sjolander2020note}.
+\looseness=-1 The sensitivity analysis literature can be roughly categorized into two streams: (i) identify the \emph{bounds} of the causal effect as functions of some sensitivity parameters that encode the strength of the unobserved confounders~\citep{robins1989analysis, manski1990sensitivitybounds, vanderweele2011bias, ding2016sensitivity, sjolander2020note, sjolander2021novel, pena2022simple}; and (ii) identify how large the influence of the unobserved confounders needs to be to \emph{explain-away} the causal effect~\citep{imbens2003sensitivity, vanderweele2017sensitivity, veitch2020sense, sjolander2022values}.
+While ~\citet{robins1989analysis, manski1990sensitivitybounds} provide assumption-free (AF) bounds of the causal effect for binary outcome, more recent methods such as~\citet{ilse2021efficient} extend the bounds to categorical outcomes.
+Other methods provide bounds as functions of sensitivity parameters to be tuned by a domain expert~\citep{sjolander2020note, sjolander2021novel, pena2022simple}. ~\citet{cinelli2019sensitivity, cinelli2020making} study sensitivity to unobserved confounding in a linear SCM setting.
+In contrast to the \emph{bounds} stream, there are methods that fall under the \emph{explain-away} stream.
+For example,~\citet{imbens2003sensitivity, vanderweele2017sensitivity} reason on the lines of the minimum strength of the unmeasured confounder that is needed, conditional on the measured confounders, to explain-away the estimated causal effect.
+Similar to~\citet{imbens2003sensitivity} and the E-value~\citep{vanderweele2017sensitivity}, the recently developed \emph{Austen plots}~\citep{veitch2020sense} identify the influence of the confounding needed to explain a specific amount of bias in the causal effect estimate.